 $100,000 of coverage for $5.75 per month*

 You might think you can’t afford life insurance because you already have credit card bills, student loans and other monthly payments, but life insurance can be budget-friendly.
-For example, $100,000 of coverage with our most popular life insurance plan, 15 Year Group Level Term, starts at $5.75 per month.*
+For example, $100,000 of coverage with our most popular life insurance policy, 15 Year Group Level Term, starts at $5.75 per month.*

-Your monthly rate can differ depending on the type of life insurance plan you choose, and the amount of coverage you want.
+Your monthly rate can differ depending on the type of life insurance policy you choose, and the amount of coverage you want.
 Term life insurance provides coverage for a specific time or term.
 If you die during this term, your beneficiary/beneficiaries will receive a cash payout for the amount of coverage you select.
 Generally, Term life insurance is less expensive than Whole life coverage.
-Premiums can increase periodically or stay level for the duration of the term policy, depending on your plan.
+Premiums can increase periodically or stay level for the duration of the term policy, depending on your policy.

 Whole life insurance costs more than Term life insurance because coverage lasts your entire lifetime and premiums are guaranteed.
 Whole life premiums are based on your age when you apply and remain level throughout your life, making it a great option for younger people.
 Whole life policies also accumulate cash value and you have the option to borrow against it in the future.